changhwang/Lab_Automation/README.md

 - If not created, create the receiver and command modules for your device
 - Create a command sequence
 - Add devices you plan to use to the command sequence
-- Add device commands to the command sequence
+- Add commands to the command sequence
 - Create a command invoker and pass it the sequence during construction
-- Ivoke the commands to execute them
+- Invoke the commands to execute them

 There are three ways to create and modify the command sequence:
 1. Use a .py script to create the command sequence (recommended)